tanismith/personal-website/static/projects/frontend-solutions.md

 thumb: /uploads/frontend-thumnail.webp
 img: /uploads/frontend-thumnail.webp
 ---
-Here you can find some solutions for frontend challenges proposed from Frontend Mentor platform.

 ### Article preview component

 This component shows the social media share links when they click the share icon.
 [Click to see](https://tanismith.github.io/article-preview-component/)